axtran/axtran.github.io/page-public/index.md

 ---
 layout: page-public
-title: Public Site
+title: Goto Public Site
 ---
 ## You are on the public site ! ##
 To go to the private site click on the Access button in the login form on top of this screen.
-Or click on the Tumblr from anywhere to get that login form.
+Or click on one of the 3 leftmost iconnavs (Tumbr, Pinterest, Instagram) from anywhere to get that login form.